jsjoeio/joeprevite.com/src/data/posts/2025-04-18-tiny-experiments.md

 > Unlearn your scripts.
 Since childhood, internalized patterns form cognitive scripts that subtly guide our actions in relationships, work, and education.

-And it's this idea that a lot of who we tell ourselves we are (e.g. the way we act, talk, feel, etc) is very much based on our childhood.
-We've internalized these ideas told to us by parents, caregivers, teachers, etc. Most of us (myself included) have never taken the time to unlearn these.

-I've been looking into this lately as I've fallen down the rabbit hole in my podcasts lately around _autoconocimiento_ or self-understanding and self-introspection.
-I don't have as much to say about this theme compared to the other.
-This one feels a bit harder to really dive into and take action on if I'm being honest.

 The main idea is that much of how we view ourselves —how we speak, act, and feel—is shaped by scripts we absorbed in childhood.
 These patterns come from parents, caregivers, teachers, and others.
 And for many of us (myself included), we’ve never paused to question or unlearn them.

 Lately, I’ve been exploring this through podcasts focused on _autoconocimiento_—self-understanding and introspection.